mitica/product-selectors/README.md

-# init-ts-module
+# Product selectors for web scraping.

-Main files of a TypeScript npm module.
+A collection of HTML selectors for product web scraping.